janosgyerik/articles/hacking-contest-lessons/level3.md

 That is,
-we run the program with a negative index to make it crash, and `AAAAAAAA` as the string to make it easy to spot when we look at the memory content.
+we run the program with a negative index to make it crash, and `AAAAAAAA` as the string to make it easy to spot when we inspect the memory content.
 When the program crashes,
 `gdb` outputs the address of the code it could not execute, in this example `0xb77e1334`.